-GenTIC organizes the Seminar “Strategies to increase girls’ interest in STEM” taking place on 8 January 2019 in Barcelona.
+GenTIC organises the Seminar “Strategies to increase girls’ interest in STEM” taking place on 8 January 2019 in Barcelona.

 The event, open to the academic community and the general public, will address the existing gender inequalities in STEM (these fields are highly associated with positions of power and decision-making).
 The implementation of interventions strongly linked to solid theories that could enable substantial and sustainable changes with regards to the promotion of equal opportunities between men and women in STEM (where women are highly underrepresented) will be also under discussion.